Minh-Than/RecreateOrieditaCamera/README.md

 How and when to update camera position and display position is also very important.
 How I understand it is through how we use the mouse.

 - `MousePressed()`: the crease pattern should not move or jump at all, so the camera and display positions should be the same.
-That's because step [1](#step-1) effectively (and temporarily) moves the object point to a new point, and by adding back the display position in step [3](#step-3) will only put it back to the original spot if both display and camera positions are the same.
+That's because initially [this](#step-1) effectively (and temporarily) moves the object point to a new point, and by adding back the display position [later on](#step-3) will only put it back to the original spot if both display and camera positions are the same.
 Therefore, we'll simply update both of them to wherever the mouse is.
 - `MouseDragged()`: the crease pattern should move about the direction and distance of the display position relative to the camera position.
-Therefore, we'll only update the display position while dragging and step [3](#step-3) will apply properly.
+Therefore, we'll only update the display position while dragging and [this step](#step-3) will apply properly.

 ### Step 5